Is the nursing informatics certification (NI-BC) worth it?

 For a broader view of informatics as a career path, see should I switch to nursing informatics and nursing informatics salary.

-Who should pursue the ANCC RN-BC
+Who should pursue the ANCC NI-BC

 You’re a strong candidate if: